 Christian Leisner, Ph.D. is a seasoned drug developer.
 He has worked in all phases of drug development within the areas of ophthalmology, oncology, autoimmunity, cardiovascular disease.
 Christian has led several global programs with new biologic entities including LME636 (Novartis) from the preclinical stage up through successful Phase 2 in two different ophthalmic diseases.
 He has also played lead roles in the clinical development of Rydapt (Approved in rare hematological disease) and brolucizumab (positive Phase 3 in retinal disease).

 Christian has served in Business Development & Licensing teams in Alcon and Novartis and was part of the senior management in ESBATech.

 He obtained his Ph.D. in biochemistry from ETH Zurich, Switzerland.
 In addition, he holds a Master of Science in Molecular Biology and in Chemistry from Roskilde University, Denmark.

-Our management team consists of highly experienced entrepreneurs in the biotechnology industry.
+Our leadership team consists of highly experienced entrepreneurs and drug developers in the biotechnology industry.
 Together we look back on:

 - The foundation and growth of 5 startup companies.

 - More than 50 years in drug discovery and development.

 - The development of 4 compounds from discovery to clinical proof of concept.

 - The successful trade sale of our companies for more than USD 600 million, creating highly attractive returns to our investors.

 - Raising more than USD 100 million in venture capital.